BiocPy/rds2py/README.md

 Parse and construct Python representations for datasets stored in RDS files.
 It supports a few base classes from R and Bioconductor's `SummarizedExperiment` and `SingleCellExperiment` S4 classes. ***This is possible because of [Aaron's rds2cpp library](https://github.com/LTLA/rds2cpp).***

-The package uses memory views (except for strings) to access the same memory from C++ in Python (through Cython ofcourse).
+The package uses memory views (except for strings) to access the same memory from C++ in Python (through Cython of course).
 This is especially useful for large datasets so we don't make multiple copies of data.

 ## Install